-Behavior Analysis Services are an AHCCCS covered benefit for individuals with Autism Spectrum Disorder (ASD) and other diagnoses as justified by medical necessity.
-ABA services are designed to accomplish one or more of the following: increase functional skills, increase adaptive skills (including social skills), teach new behaviors, increase independence and/or reduce or eliminate behaviors that interfere with behavioral or physical health.
+Behavior Analysis Services are an AHCCCS covered benefit for individuals with Autism Spectrum Disorder and/or other diagnoses as justified by medical necessity.
+Behavior Analysis Services are designed to accomplish one or more of the following: Increase functional skills, increase adaptive skills (including social skills), teach new behaviors, increase independence and/or reduce or eliminate behaviors that interfere with behavioral or physical health.